American Latino Heritage

 Drone view of corner of the women's building murals on 18th street

-Making LGBTQ Latino History Visible
+Making LGB Latino History Visible

 A multi-generational Latino family admires a large petrified Redwood stump.